libregraphicsmeeting/state-of-lg-2025/README.md

 Please also label your images and slides if necessary using the filename with numbers.

 *You know what would be really cool?
 If you make your slides using your project's software!*
+-> if because of this the slide dimensions or format deviates from the norm, that's fine, I'll adapt it into the presentation

 This repository contains a [sample-project](sample-project/) directory with a set of empty files that you can build upon.